mormourne/GamepadAnimator/README.md

 This tool allows you to create animations using gamepad in Unity Editor.

-Currently works only in humanoid-friendly way, i.e. root can be moved and rotated and all of its children can be rotated only.
+Currently works only in humanoid-friendly way, i.e. root can be moved and rotated and all of its children can only be rotated.

 Both camera and selection rotation are working in *absolute* mode: for example in case of Y-axis camera rotation, you can draw an imaginary circle on the ground around the selection, and the new camera position will correspond to the position of the left stick